Jeroboam-francis/teach2give-javascript/0x00-Basics/3-datatypes.md

 # DATA TYPES

-Datatypes are a way of classifying data.
-There are different types of datatypes.
+Data types are a way of classifying data.
+There are different types of data types.

 1. String
 2. Number
 3. Boolean